 There's a reason this slogan has been around since 1948 and is still in use today.
 The slogan points out that a diamond, which is virtually unbreakable, will last forever and, therefore, symbolizes undying and everlasting love.
 As a result, diamonds became the almost inevitable choice for engagement rings.

 It's no surprise that "Advertising Age" magazine named this slogan the best advertising slogan of the 20th century.
 Ironically, diamonds aren't even all that rare.
 However, the groups that control the majority of the world's diamond mines have been careful to only allow small batches of new stones to be mined, creating an artificial shortage.

 You get fresh, hot pizza delivered to your door in 30 minutes or less or it's free.

 While a bit long and wordy, this is an excellent USP because it's completely transparent and to the point.
 The terms are so clear that the customer knows they can hold the company to its promise.
 Sadly, Domino's no longer offers this deal because it resulted in a number of car accidents caused by delivery drivers trying to beat their 30-minute limit.
 This slogan is an excellent example of why it's a bad idea to overpromise and underdeliver.

 Famous Unique Selling Propositions

 A Unique Selling Proposition (USP) is a unique selling point or slogan that differentiates a product or service from its competitors.
 A USP may include words such as the "lowest cost," "the highest quality," or "the first-ever," which indicates to customers "what you have that your competitors doesn't."
 Using a USP is a great marketing tool to help position and sell your product or service.
-Some marketing experts go even farther and believe that unless you can pinpoint what makes your business unique in a world of homogeneous competitors, you can't target your sales efforts effectively.
+Some marketing experts go even further and believe that unless you can pinpoint what makes your business unique in a world of homogeneous competitors, you can't target your sales efforts effectively.